 Continued Severe Impacts from Coronavirus Pandemic and Public Health Threats.
 An outbreak of disease or similar public health threat, such as the COVID-19 pandemic, or fear of such an event, could have an adverse impact on MTA's and its Related Entities' financial condition and operating results.
-For a more detailed discussion of the impact on MTA and the Related Entities of the COVID-19 pandemic, see "PART 1.
+For a more detailed discussion of the continuing impact on MTA and the Related Entities of the COVID-19 pandemic, see "PART 1.
 BUSINESS - UPDATE REGARDING IMPACTS FROM THE CORONAVIRUS PANDEMIC AND CERTAIN MTA, FEDERAL AND STATE RESPONSES" in this ADS.

-The impact on MTA and its Related Entities of the COVID-19 pandemic on their operations and finances is extremely difficult to predict due to the dynamic nature of the COVID-19 pandemic, including uncertainties relating to its (i) duration, (ii) severity and (iii) ultimate geographic spread, as well as with regard to what actions may be taken by various governmental authorities and health care providers to contain or mitigate its impact.
+The continued impact on MTA and its Related Entities of the COVID-19 pandemic on their operations and finances is extremely difficult to predict due to the dynamic nature of the COVID-19 pandemic, including uncertainties relating to its (i) duration, (ii) severity, (iii) ultimate geographic spread, (iv) the availability and effectiveness of vaccines and (v) the emergence of dangerous variants.
+It is also uncertain what actions may be taken by various governmental authorities and health care providers to contain or mitigate its impact.